BackofenLab/IntaRNA/README.md

 - `id1` : id of first sequence (target)
 - `id2` : id of second sequence (query)
-- `Zall` : partition function of all considered interactions
+- `RT`: the scaled temperature used for Boltzmann-weight computation
 - `Eall` : ensemble energy of all considered interactions (-RT*log(Zall))
+- `Eall1` : ensemble energy of all considered intra-molecular structures of seq1 (given its accessibility constraints)
+- `Eall2` : ensemble energy of all considered intra-molecular structures of seq2 (given its accessibility constraints)
+- `EallTotal` : total ensemble energy of all considered interactions including the ensemble energies of intra-molecular structure formation (`Eall+Eall1+Eall2`)

 Note, `Zall` depends on the selected
 [prediction mode](#predModes) and